 West Knoxville developed in the 1950’s and 1960’s as a suburb of downtown Knoxville.
 Primarily the larger nabes in the “near” west area are Sequoyah Hills, Bearden, Forest Heights, Rocky Hill, and West Hills.
 And while Sequoyah Hills boasts some very beautiful historic architecture from the early part of the century, you will also find some notable buildings in the other nabes as well.
 West Hills is dotted with brick ranchers designed by the notable Bruce McCarty and Rocky Hill features ranchers as well as the split foyer design homes.
 Although, there is some new construction in the “near” West Knoxville, the larger majority of new construction occurs in the “far” west section of Knoxville.

 Of course there is plenty of shopping spots in other parts of town, but West Knoxville claims the largest retail corridor in the city.
 It is here you will find a large majority of well known national retailers, but mixed in between are some of the local business legends like McKays, Runner’s Market, Markman’s Jewlers, and Planet Xchange.
-After you finish all that shopping you will have plenty of restaurant choices from Dead End BBQ to gourmet Southern fare at Rouxbarb.
-If you want to visit the West Knoxville hot spot for a brunch with upscale taste and a casual atmosphere then head over to the Gourmet’s Market and grab some hard to find specialty groceries when you are done!
+After you finish all that shopping you will have plenty of restaurant choices from Dead End BBQ to seafood with a twist at Shuck.
+If you want to visit the West Knoxville hot spot for a brunch with upscale taste and a casual atmosphere then head over to the Gourmet’s Market and grab some delicious baked goods when you are done!

 Looking for your dream home in these neighborhoods?
 Take a minute to learn more about schools, shopping, and homes for sale in West Knoxville below.
 Contact me today for more information!